launchableinc/hands-on-lab/HANDSON1.md

 # Install Launchable Command

-Launchable communicates by using the launchable command-line tool.
+Smart Test communicates by using the launchable command-line tool.

 You can install it with pip: